HangfireIO/Hangfire.Documentation/tutorials/highlight.rst

    **DO NOT** run long-running processes inside of your ASP.NET application, unless they are prepared to **die at any instruction** and there is mechanism that can re-run them.

-   They will be simple aborted on application shutdown, and can be aborted even if the ``IRegisteredObject`` interface is being used due to time out.
+   They will be simple aborted on application shutdown, and can be aborted even if the ``IRegisteredObject`` interface is used due to time out.

 Too many questions?
 Relax, you can use `Hangfire <http://hangfire.io>`_.
 It is based on *persistent queues* to survive on application restarts, uses *reliable fetching* to handle unexpected thread aborts and contains *coordination logic* to allow multiple worker threads.
 And it is simple enough to use it.